artb433/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This is the readme file for this project
+This is my directory for the seventh project on c